EPIC-guide/epic-guide.github.io/_life/money-americans.md

     investments made in the US.

 Lastly, two points worth clarifying.
-One, that the Canton of Vaud's tax return filing deadline is March&nbsp;15, a month before your US federal tax return is due, although Vaud is known to unofficially grant automatic extensions until June.
+One, that the Canton of Vaud's tax return filing deadline is March 15, a month before your US federal tax return is due, although Vaud is known to unofficially grant automatic extensions until June.
 Two, that the cantons collect the federal, cantonal, and communal taxes in Switzerland, so you only have to file one return.
 Good luck!